 “Credit cards are safer to use because they have stronger legal protections than debit cards, and they won’t withdraw funds from your account immediately,” he said.

 If your debit card is stolen or thieves get your account information when you swipe your card at an ATM that’s been compromised, money can be withdrawn from your bank account immediately.
 Even if you alert your bank, it could take days or weeks to get the stolen money reimbursed.
+You can also compare credit cards and debit cards to see which one make the most sense for you.

 “During that time, you do not have access to that money,” said Glassberg.